Quizlet logo in blue.

 Survey

-We gathered qualitative insights from 9 UCI students on their study habits and experience with Quizlet
+We gathered qualitative insights from 9 UCI students on their study habits & experience with Quizlet

 Most tools emphasize memorization, streaks, and basic progress tracking, but fall short in helping students understand how to improve.
 Personalized guidance is limited, feedback lacks depth, and collaborative learning is largely missing, leaving students to figure out effective study strategies on their own.